-The District reserves the right to disconnect any connection to its wastewater collection system and to discontinue wastewater service for any of the following reasons, without notice unless otherwise indicated.
+The District reserves the right to disconnect any connection to its wastewater collection system, to discontinue wastewater service, and/or to shutoff the customer's water service for any of the following reasons, without notice unless otherwise indicated.

 - 1. The customer fails to comply with any of the regulations in this Wastewater Code, after notice by mail or in person; - 2.
 The service is being furnished without proper authorization or application; - 3.
-There is evidence of unauthorized tampering or interference with the District's facilities; - The District or a State or County Public Health Officer finds that there exists a known or potential hazard to the health or safety of the customer or any other person; - 5.
+There is evidence of unauthorized tampering or interference with the District's facilities; - 4.
+The District or a State or County Public Health Officer finds that there exists a known or potential hazard to the health or safety of the customer or any other person, hazards resulting from discharges from the customer's private sewer facilities; - 5.
 The customer discharges wastewater that causes or threatens to cause a condition of contamination, pollution or nuisance as defined in this Wastewater Code.